|William S. Long 1889-1894|

 |James Earl Danieley 1957-1973|

 A native of Alamance County, Dr. J. Earl Danieley has dedicated half a century to the growth and improvement of Elon and the surrounding community.
 A 1946 Elon graduate, he received graduate degrees in organic chemistry from the University of North Carolina at Chapel Hill and conducted post-doctoral research at Johns Hopkins University.
 Beginning his career as a chemistry instructor at Elon, Danieley served from 1953 to 1956 as dean of the college before being named president of Elon in 1957.
 He stepped down in 1973 to dedicate the next years of his life to teaching.
-Danieley has been the Thomas E. Powell Jr. Professor of Chemistry since 1982.
-He was elected to the University of North Carolina Board of Governors in 1983 and served in that capacity for 12 years.
+Danieley was elected to the University of North Carolina Board of Governors in 1983 and served in that capacity for 12 years.
 In 1987, Danieley agreed to reduce his teaching hours in order to serve as Elon’s director of planned giving in the development office, a position he held until 1992.
 In that year he was named president emeritus of the college.
+In recent years he has continued to teach classes as a member of the faculty of the Department of Chemistry.

 |James Fred Young 1973-1998|